Last fall, my inbox teased me with a remarkable deal. Paris for $410 Roundtrip.

 The morning of our first full day in Paris, we bought 3-day Visite passes for unlimited public transportation within zones 1-3 (we never left zone 1).
 We would have bought a 4-day pass, but they don’t offer that flavor.
 On the fourth day, we bought 1-day passes.

-Day five, we bought the 5-zone pass on the RER train to Disneyland Paris, and bought one-way tickets back.
+Day five, we bought the 5-zone pass on the RER train to Disneyland Paris and bought one-way tickets back.
 Day six, we bought one-way tickets to our departing airport, Charles de Gaulle, which, although further from the city than Orly, is an easy single train ride away.
 For four of us, it still cost just about as much as the taxi from Orly, though.

 In Iceland, we rented a car.
-Gas, likr everything else under the midnight sun, is quite expensive at nearly $8 a gallon, but we wanted to drive the Golden Circle and have transportation to and around Reykjavik, so the car was a no-brainer at under $60 a day for two days.
+Gas, like everything else under the midnight sun, is quite expensive at nearly $8 a gallon, but we wanted to drive the Golden Circle and have transportation to and around Reykjavik, so the car was a no-brainer at under $60 a day for two days.

-What about airport parking while we were away?
+What about airport parking back home while we were away?
 I planned to park at a shuttle lot near the airport, but when we pulled up, it was full!
 We phoned a friend who lives reasonably close, and asked if we could park in the driveway.
 Thank you, friend!

 I dropped the family off at the airport, parked at our friend’s house, jogged the 3.1 miles to the light rail transit stop, and joined my family at the airport shortly thereafter.
 I could have taken an Uber (I did on the reverse trip when we got home), but an impromptu 5k seemed like a good idea at the time.